glechic/task_manager/README.md

 There are considered following identities:

 - ___User___ <div>
-There is used model from `django.contrib.auth.models`.
+There is used proxy for `django.contrib.auth.models.User`.
 To split users into developers and managers were used `Group` model from the same package and data migration for creation related field in the corresponding table.
 </div>